freedomfractions/EasyAFv3/docs/ADVANCED-FILTER-LOGIC-IMPLEMENTATION.md

-# Advanced Filter Logic Implementation - Integration Instructions
+# Advanced Filter Logic Implementation - COMPLETE ?

-## STATUS: 95% Complete - Only EasyAFEngine.cs Integration Remaining
+## STATUS: 100% Complete - Fully Functional!

+## Summary

+The advanced filter logic engine has been successfully implemented and integrated into EasyAF.
+Users can now create complex boolean expressions to combine multiple filters using AND (`&`), OR (`|`), NOT (`!`), and parentheses for grouping.

 ## What's Been Implemented ?

-### 1. FilterLogicEvaluator.cs (NEW FILE)
+### 1. FilterLogicEvaluator.cs (NEW FILE) ?
 - **Location:** `lib/EasyAF.Engine/FilterLogicEvaluator.cs`
 - **Features:**
   - Tokenizes expressions like `"(1 | 2) & 3"`